MtheTeacher/DeepLearningPython/README.md

 - display ASCII renderings of the digits in the current mini-batch together with predicted labels
 - write checkpoints to `./artifacts/checkpoints/step_XXXXXXX.pt`
 - append structured metrics to `./artifacts/logs/metrics.jsonl`

+When the CLI detects a non-interactive environment (such as a notebook output cell), it automatically suppresses the live Rich dashboard so the logs stay readable.
+Launch the command from a local terminal to re-enable the animated dashboard.

 ### Demo mode